Welcome to Year R

 Penguins, Seals and Whales.

-The current start time for Year R is 8.55 and finish time is 3.10 - drop off and collection is at the Year R gate where you can have a brief chat (outside) if needed with all the lovely teachers.
+The current start time for Year R is 8.35 and finish time is 3.10 - drop off and collection is at the Year R doors where you can have a brief chat, if needed, with all the lovely teachers.

 What to bring to school

-At present, it might seem unnecessary to bring a book bag as children are not meant to be taking learning home.
-However, in class we have found that it may be useful if a set of spare clothes could be sent in bags.
+In class we have found that it may be useful if a set of spare clothes could be sent in bags.
 They will remain in bags unless needed.
-In addition, children can bring coats if you think the weather requires this, as well as a lunch box if this is your
+In addition, children can bring coats if you think the weather requires this, as well as a lunch box if this is your preferred choice.

 Healthy snack and lunchboxes